RolandGT/canvas-js-png/README.md

 }
 ```

-It is checked if Web Worer is supported is initiaized with provied file name as  argument.
+It is checked if Web Worer is supported is initiaized with provided file name as argument.

 ```javascript
 /**